Vermont Studies Program

 What is the Vermont Studies Minor?

 The Vermont Studies minor is an interdisciplinary program that integrates Vermont-related courses taught throughout the University.
 Students can examine Vermont as a microcosm of the world at large through humanities, social sciences, the natural sciences, or the environment.
-At the same time, students develop and refine skills that help them interpret Vermont data and phenomenon and apply them both inside and outside the state.
+Vermont studies minors generally take applied and experential learning classes that give them hands-on-experience in the "laboratory of Vermont."

 minor to students' interests and areas of study.
 Students may conduct